blinkerbit/aird/README.md

 - **Drag-and-Drop Uploads:** Easily upload files and entire folder structures by dragging them into the browser window.
 - **Real-Time File Streaming:** Open any file in streaming mode to see new lines appended in real-time, perfect for monitoring logs or other active files.
 The stream will also show the last 100 lines for immediate context.
 - **Secure Access:** The entire application is protected by a token-based authentication system.
+- **Admin Panel:** A separate admin panel to enable/disable features like file upload, delete, and rename.
 - **Rename & Delete:** Quickly rename or remove files and folders directly from the directory listing.
 - **Configurable:** Specify the root directory, port, and token via a JSON config file or command-line options.